material-motion/material-motion/specifications/motion-family.md

 # Motion family

-A motion family is a
+A motion family is a software library that includes one or more Plans and Performer implementations.